Boeing KC-46 Pegasus: Design

 At the rear of the KC-46 is a refueling boom, complemented by wing-mounted drogue pods and a centerline drogue system under the rear fuselage, enabling both boom and drogue refueling in a single mission.
 The boom initially used a hydraulic relief valve system, similar to those on the KC-10 and KC-767, to reduce excessive axial pressure.
 However, to resolve a "stiff boom" issue, which prevented refueling of lightweight, thrust-limited aircraft like the A-10, Boeing replaced the actuator with a pressure-flow PQ valve.
+Externally, below the cockpit, the KC-46 is outfitted with director lights which can guide receiving aircraft to align for refueling with visual cues.
+The director lights allow for receiving pilots to know if their aircraft’s height, range, and alignment are safely within the boom’s reach.
+The director lights also have the added benefit of enhancing the safety for both the KC-46 and receiving aircraft during night time refueling operations.

 Unlike traditional tankers, where a single boom operator is positioned at the tail with a direct line of sight, the KC-46 features two Aerial Refueling Operator Stations (AROS) just behind the flight deck.
 Having two AROS provides redundancy and makes it easier to train new boom operators.
 The AROS receives imagery from the Remote Vision System (RVS).
 Images from multispectral cameras are displayed on three screens, while a central 2D/3D display provides a rear-facing view.
-The system, which requires stereoscopic glasses for optimal effectiveness, enables refueling operations in complete darkness with both aircraft blacked out.

-However, the RVS has encountered issues such as depth compression and curvature distortions affecting motion perception.
+The system, which requires stereoscopic glasses for optimal effectiveness, further enhances refueling capabilities in complete darkness with both aircraft blacked out.
+The RVS has encountered issues such as depth compression and curvature distortions affecting motion perception.
 The upcoming RVS 2.0 upgrade will address these problems with enhanced cameras and a full-color high-definition display to improve depth perception.
 Despite these issues, the KC-46 provides improved automation and stability, according to airmen from the 2nd Air Refueling Squadron.